-Temperature: Press the up and down arrows on the left side of the screen to increase/decrease the airflow temperature for the driver side of the vehicle.
+Temperature- Press the $\triangle$ up and $\nabla$ down arrows on the left side of the screen to increase/decrease the airflow temperature for the driver side of the vehicle.
 This control also adjusts the passenger side temperature when dual zone operation is disengaged.

-Press the up and down arrows on the right side of the screen to increase/decrease the airflow temperature for the passenger side of the vehicle.
+Press the $\Delta$ up and $\nabla$ down arrows on the right side of the screen to increase/decrease the airflow temperature for the passenger side of the vehicle.

-- λ : Distributes air through the instrument panel vents. - 🕻 : Distributes air through the instrument panel vents, floor vents, rear seat floor vents and de-mister vents. - 🖌 : Distributes air through the floor vents, rear seat floor vents. - W: Distributes air through the windshield defroster vents, de-mister vents, floor vents and rear seat floor vents.
+- $\nearrow$ Distributes air through the instrument panel vents. - 🗗 Distributes air through the instrument panel vents, floor vents, rear seat floor vents and de-mister vents. - J Distributes air through the floor vents, rear seat floor vents. - To Distributes air through the windshield defroster vents, de-mister vents, floor vents and rear seat floor vents.
 The system will automatically provide outside air to reduce window fogging.

-To return to full automatic control, press AUTO on the main bezel.
+To return to full automatic control, press AUTO on the main climate control bezel.

-Fan Speed: Press to decrease/increase the fan speed.
+Fan Speed- Press + to increase the fan speed and - to decrease fan speed.

-Dual: Press to activate/deactivate separate driver and passenger temperature controls.
+Dual- Press to activate/deactivate separate driver and passenger temperature controls.

-Max A/C: Distributes recirculated air through the instrument panel vents to cool the vehicle.
+Max A/C- Distributes recirculated air through the instrument panel vents to cool the vehicle.
 This re-cooling of the interior air is more economical and efficient.
 Recirculated air may also help reduce undesirable odors from entering the vehicle.
-Press the Max A/C button again for normal A/C operation.
+Press MAX A/C again for normal operation.